skytreader/erdem/readme.markdown

 ## Instructions

-Generate an index using the indexer.
-Save this index into the `frontend` directory and run the React app via `npm start`.
+1. Generate ann index using the indexer and save this to the `backend` directory.
+2. Run the backend.
+3. Run the React frontend via `npm start`.